 It’s no secret that it’s becoming more and more common for people to wait until they are in their 30s or 40s to have children.
 For a variety of reasons, many people are choosing to wait to have children.
 I was part of that group and so was my friend, fertility specialist Dr. Lucky Sekhon!

 Dr. Sekhon is a reproductive endocrinology and infertility specialist based in New York.
 Like myself, she waited to have children while pursuing her medical career goals.
-She then went through fertility treatment to conceive, and she is now passionate about sharing reproductive health and empowering individuals with evidenced-based information on their fertility.
+She then went through fertility treatments to conceive, and she is now passionate about sharing reproductive health and empowering individuals with evidenced-based information on their fertility.
 She does this primarily through her work as a REI specialist, and also on her blog, The Lucky Egg.

 Many already know that the odds of having a spontaneous conception or conceiving without assisted reproductive technology decrease as one gets older.
 This is directly related to the quality and quantity of eggs that are affected with aging, despite how healthy an individual might be.
 There’s no direct way to test egg quality, but we know that it changes rapidly over the age of 35 and especially over the age of 40.